vishwaswami24/WeatherApp/README.md

 # WeatherApp
 🌤️ WeatherApp
-A sleek and responsive weather application that provides current weather data, forecasts, and location-based weather updates using the OpenWeatherMap API.
+A sleek and responsive weather application that provides current weather data, forecasts, and location-based weather updates using the weatherapi.

 🚀 Features